Moranalytics-Data/Maven-Marketing-Campaign-Results-project/README.md

 ### 🔍 **Analysis Process**
 -	The dashboard’s **customer profile** charts were based on traditional PivotTables.
 -	Because the dataset’s orientation of **product purchase information** did not lend itself to easy conversion into a bar chart, various methods were applied.
 Initially, PowerQuery was used to unpivot the columns in question in order to generate the necessary totals in a desired orientation, but the results could not then be connected to the country-based slicer already established for the customer-demographic tables.
-Ultimately, a **helper table** was built with a series of GETPIVOTDATA formulas in order to create a reoriented table better suited to adapt into the necessary bar chart — but that would still remain responsive to the country slicer.
+    - Ultimately, a **helper table** was built with a series of GETPIVOTDATA formulas in order to create a reoriented table better suited to adapt into the necessary bar chart — but that would still remain responsive to the country slicer.
 -	A similar approach would be applied to the columns that tracked customers’ acceptance of **Maven Marketing’s various campaigns**, such that the required calculations could be oriented for adaptation into a bar chart.**

-&nbsp;&nbsp;&nbsp;&nbsp;(Subsequent research would reveal other, more simple approaches to creating such a helper table, including the use of basic INDEX formulas, as well as dynamic array formulas employing dot notation.)
+    - (Subsequent research would reveal other, more simple approaches to creating such a helper table, including the use of basic INDEX formulas, as well as dynamic array formulas employing dot notation.)
 -	Regarding **web purchases**, initial investigations — using Excel’s “Correlation” Data Analysis tool — suggested possible connections with wine purchases in particular (which would seem to make some intuitive sense).
 However, an Excel “Regression” analysis found a heteroskedastic relationship between those variables that would seem to indicate that there was not, in fact, a significant relationship between web purchases and wine purchases.
 -	More convincing, however, was — somewhat surprisingly — a statistical **relationship between web purchases and in-store purchases**, indicating that the former did not preclude the latter, as might be speculated.